webplatform/docs/css/media_queries/height/index.md

 ---
 title: height
+notes:
+  - 'Add description, compatibility.'
+readiness: 'In Progress'
+standardization_status: 'W3C Recommendation'
+summary: 'The media feature describes the height of the output device''s rendering surface, such as the viewport height or the height of the page box.'
 tags:
   - CSS
   - Media
   - Feature
-readiness: 'In Progress'
-standardization_status: 'W3C Recommendation'
-notes:
-  - 'Add description, compatibility.'
-summary: 'The media feature describes the height of the output device''s rendering surface, such as the viewport height or the height of the page box.'
 uri: 'css/media queries/height'

 ---
-# height

-## Summary
+## <span>Summary</span>

 The media feature describes the height of the output device's rendering surface, such as the viewport height or the height of the page box.

-## Description
+## <span>Description</span>

 Just as the [width media query](/css/media_queries/width) reports the layout viewport's width, the height media query reports its height.
 It tells you how many CSS pixels are available vertically for showing content, which is occasionally useful if you need to figure out if an item will be shown "above the fold."